elsensoy/bioflight-drone/README.md

-# BioFlight-Drone (drone_poly)
+# BioFlight-Drone

-**BioFlight-Drone** is an in progress bio-inspired machine learning system that mimics the energy-efficient flight behavior of biological creatures (e.g., birds) using energy-based models, Hopfield networks, Riemannian geometry, and physics-informed simulation.
+This is an in progress bio-inspired machine learning project that mimics the energy-efficient flight behavior of biological creatures (e.g., birds) using energy-based models, Hopfield networks, Riemannian geometry, and physics-informed simulation.
 The system enables drones to learn, remember, and execute efficient behaviors by minimizing potential energy usage, drawing parallels to concepts like protein folding and natural flight evolution.

 ---